vprusso/vprusso.github.io/content/code/index.md

     The LucidProgramming YouTube channel is where I post various instructional videos on software development topics.

 - [Nonlocal Podcast](https://nonlocal.libsyn.com/)
-    Co-host of the "Nonlocal Podcast"—a podcast about various aspects of quantum computing.
+    Co-host of the "Nonlocal Podcast"; a podcast about various aspects of quantum computing.

 - [Data Structures and Algorithms in Python](https://www.educative.io/courses/ds-and-algorithms-in-python)
     I partnered with Educative to produce a course to teach data structures and algorithms in Python.